 In order to re-lace a glove effectively, follow these steps:

 - Make sure to look at the typing pattern of the laces carefully.
 This must be done before you remove the laces.
-You can use a smartphone to take pictures of the laces from different angles.
+Use your phone to take pictures of the laces from different angles.
 This gives you a record that you can follow when you lace the glove later.

-- If you can remember the pattern, start lacing with the new lace as you remove the older lace.
+- One way to simplify the lacing process is to add new laces as your remove the old laces.
 This way, you can immediately replace the old lace with the new lace without losing any time.

-- If you can remember the pattern well, take some time to apply a conditioner to the glove.
-You probably condition your glove regularly, but some areas are hard to condition, especially when the glove is laced.
+- While your glove is unlaced, use the opportunity to add glove conditioner to parts of the glove that are normally hard to reach when laced.
 These include the spaces between the fingers.
 Be sure to apply ample conditioner to these areas.

 - Make a small hole through the new leather and tie a knot at the other side of the lace using the grooved needle.
 Begin this process at the palm area, as the palm section is the hardest to lace.
 Ideally, start at the back of the pinky finger, then insert the needle through the hole and bring it to the front.
 Now trace the lacing down the palm line.